jowkar/focalscan/README.md

     ```
     This should bring up a window for downloading and installing the runtime.
 Make a note of where FocalScan is installed and where the runtime is installed (such as /Applications/FocalScan/application and ∼/bin/MCR/v901, respectively, or any other directories chosen).
 The path to the runtime directory is from now on referred to as “MCR path”.

-    **Note:** The program files will be located in a subdirectory named “**application**”, which needs to be included in the path to focalscan in the command below.

-    **Note:** Remote installation on a Linux server was observed to occassionally fail if X forwarding was not used (a bug in the MATLAB installer program):

-    If no graphical interface appears, a text might still be printed suggesting that installation has "Finished".
+    **Note:** Remote installation on a Linux server was observed to occassionally fail if X forwarding was not used (a bug in the MATLAB installer program): If no graphical interface appears, a text might still be printed suggesting that installation has "Finished".
 However, it might still **not** have succeded, unless the user has write access to the directory /usr.
 It also appears that the installer fails to display the graphical interface if a certain amount of time has passed after logging in to a remote computer using X forwarding.
 In this case, try again after reconnecting to the remote machine.

     **Note:** If the installer fails to start on Linux, try changing permissions by typing ```chmod 755 Installer_Linux.install```.